 Best Trench: Helly Hansen Utility Rain Parka

 The modern trench coat features a streamlined design that offers the added protection you need without all that excess fabric.
 Helly Hansen’s Utility Rain Parka hits at the mid-thigh for more protection against the elements without restricting your movement.
 The fabric is also an upgrade, using two layers of proprietary waterproof protection and fully taped seams to keep you dry and comfortable.
-The hood, waist, and cuffs can all be adjusted, and there's a variety of pockets—zippered high-up front hand pockets as well as lower pockets with snap flaps—that will carry everything you need for a day of exploration.
+The hood, waist, and cuffs can all be adjusted, and there are a variety of pockets—zippered high-up front hand pockets as well as lower pockets with snap flaps—that will carry everything you need for a day of exploration.
 But keep in mind, as with most trench styles, the Utility isn’t as breathable as lighter-weight rain shells, and is best suited for cooler rainy days.